Coming Soon š At the beginning of April, youāll be

 I survived the Palmer Method with but a few scars (thanks to metal edged rulers).

-Rogers George Premium Member about 5 years ago
+Rogers George Premium Member over 5 years ago

 Ancient Greeks did this too!
 They called it boustrephadon (oxen plowing) because they reversed the direction of the writing on each line.